Service Area · Ada County · Anchor Market

 Is Meridian getting more or less restrictive?

-More restrictive — council approval rates have dropped 9.9 percentage points since mid-2025, the largest shift of any city we track.
+More restrictive — Council approval rates have dropped meaningfully since mid-2025, the largest such shift of any city Bailey tracks.
 Mayor Simison's 2025 State of the City points to infrastructure capacity and fiscal pressure as driving factors.
+The exact percentage-point shift is shared on intelligence calls.

 How often do the Planning Commission and City Council disagree in Meridian?